 4. Post-process photo and correct white balance with a photo processing software

 If there’s an area in a photo that should be white or gray but has a color cast, you can balance the photo’s overall color.
 Sometimes color casts are caused by lighting conditions—for example, a photo may have a yellow or orange cast from the light fixtures in the location where the photo was taken.
 By changing the white balance, you can remove the color cast and make white areas appear more white.
-Use photo processing software to fix white balance of a shot on post-processing stage.
+Use photo processing software to fix the white balance of a shot on the post-processing stage.